emad-aldeen/learning-journal/computers.md

+## Fast intro :
-* Computers helps us in the thinking way we are (raising stars, moving trains, OR even sloving you Homework..) infact computer uses un counted at all!! perfect machin that bult with sircts
+Computers helps us in the thinking way we are (raising stars, moving trains, OR even sloving you Homework..) infact computer uses un counted at all!! perfect machin that bult with sircts

 # Computers History:
 the first compuer in the world was bult with wood and mewtal mechanical gears till the 20th century were the computers starts to use the elctroinc components, it was realy big and large!!(it taking big room), the point was to make an clucatore..